DavidYashar/JavaScript-interview-problems/README.md

 # JavaScript-interview-problems
-This is an on going javascript questions that mostly asked during interview.
+This is an ongoing javascript questions that are mostly asked during interviews.
 It will be added to them regularly.

+to find the question with an answer, simply ctrl-f the question(e,g Fibonacci)